barrie0482/emailheaders/README.md

 ![](screenshots/emailheader.png)

-## Highlight IP Addresses in email headers
+## Highlighting IP Addresses in email headers

 IPv4 and IPv6 addresses can be highlighted for ease of readability by using Notepad++ Find and Mark capability.